nathanieltesfaye1/ios-location-route-spoofer/README.md

 The script will read the JSON file, and output: `outputs/<filename>.gpx`

 ### Spoof Location!
 To spoof the location, playback the recently created GPX.
-This is done by:
+In the first terminal window, execute:
 ```
 pymobiledevice3 developer dvt simulate-location play outputs/<filename>.gpx
 ```